d-fact/eval-runner-docker/README.md

 ```

 And if run without `--debug` option (on all subjects), there would be one `.affected` file for each
 bug-id.
-And you can check them against expected full results in this repo at
+And you can check them against the expected full results in this repository at
 [data/rts-results.tar](https://github.com/d-fact/eval-runner-docker/blob/main/data/rts-results.tar).

 ---